markgwapo123/road_alert/users/README.md

-# RoadAlert Client Web Application
+# BantayDalan Client Web Application

 This project is a React.js web app for users to report road hazards, view verified reports, and manage their profile.
 It connects to the same backend as the admin dashboard (Express.js + MongoDB).